GENI-NSF/geni-tools/README-omni.txt

  - When we switch AM URLs, be sure result is hashed by correct URL (ticket #205)
  - Put overall sliver status in the result summary (ticket #197)
+ - RSpec can now be a URL instead of a filename (ticket #189)

 New in v2.0: